nicolaei/master/docs/thesis/source/02_existing_research.md

 Scanning IEEE802.11 networks
 ============================

-The aim of scanning the local IEE802.11 topology in this thesis is to be able to provide information about adjacent nodes to channel allocation algorithms.
+The aim of scanning the local IEE802.11 topology from an access point is to be able to provide information about adjacent nodes to an channel allocation algorithm.
 With this information any given channel allocation algorithm should be able to give the access point a channel with the same or less congestion.

 In this chapter we will be exploring how a IEEE802.11 scan works and existing research on scanning strategies for IEE802.11 networks.